Mirabolic/splinterglyph/README.md

 ```
 to see all command line options; this includes an option to pass the key shares as a file (as opposed to the command line).

-## Encryption and Decryption Mode
-This module provides a set of tools for encrypting and decrypting files with
-a cryptovariable split into shares.

-In the encryption mode, suppose we have a plaintext file P.  The module
-produces an encrypted file E and divides the key into N key shares.
-The key
-shares are designed so that any M shares are sufficient to decrypt E.

-In the decryption mode, given file E and M of the key shares the module can
-recover P.

-Note that the encryption digitally signs the data, so any modifications to E
-are detectable.

 ## Details

 There's two parts to this process: splitting a secret key and actually encrypting the file.
 We split the key using [Shamir's secret sharing protocol](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).
 The code for this exists entirely within the Splinterglyph repository, but is shamelessly [stolen from Jonathan Queiroz' repo](https://github.com/jqueiroz/python-sslib).
 The actual encryption is done using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 By default, the system uses 128-bit AES, but the `--key_bit_length` allows the user to upgrade that to 192 or 256 bit keys.